-In fictional and non-fictional projects, author Jeanne Burrows-Johnson draws on her experience in the performing arts, commerce and education.
-Her humorous and energizing articles and essays have appeared in business, literary and professional publications.
-Now turning to suspense mysteries, she takes inspiration from the people and stories of Hawai’i, where she lived for over twenty years.
+Author Jeanne Burrows-Johnson draws on decades of experience in the performing arts, commerce, and education.
+Her energizing pieces have appeared in business, literary, and professional publications.
+The Natalie Seachrist mystery series is inspired by the people of Hawai’i, where Jeanne lived for over twenty years.

-Focusing on life’s synchronicity, her public addresses are noted for inter-cultural references and historical asides.
-Jeanne’s integrated perspective helps shape seminars and workshops that facilitate communication between diverse groups of professionals and the general public.
-As a consulting wordsmith, she draws on her interdisciplinary training to assist other writers polish their skills and help them achieve their desired potential.
+Focusing on life’s synchronicity, her public addresses are noted for multi-cultural references and historical asides.
+Jeanne’s integrated perspective shapes seminars and workshops that facilitate communication between diverse groups of professionals and the general public.
+As a consulting wordsmith, she draws on her interdisciplinary training to assist other writers polish their skills and achieve their desired potential.

 Prospect For Murder